[ditty_news_ticker id="563"]

 Format:

-Quarterly (every three months) hybrid in-person and virtual sessions.
-These may take the form of panel discussions and/or workshops to allow for exchange of ideas.
+Hybrid in-person and virtual sessions that may take the form of panel discussions and/or workshops to allow for exchange of ideas.
 Provides basis for in-depth analysis of the outcome documents to serve as blueprint for decisive intervention in the areas discussed.
 The panels may not be more than two hours, and technology permitting, may be followed by breakout workshop segments for a maximum of two hours and a maximum of an hour reporting and closing segment.

 Series: